UEBT standard revision 2025 - 2026

 Strengthen approaches for continued engagement and continuous improvement.

-Consult stakeholders on the possible unintended effects of the standard.
+Consult stakeholders on possible unintended effects of the standard.

 Since its founding, UEBT has offered a platform where companies committed to sourcing with respect for people and biodiversity, can share their experiences and insights, and where other affected stakeholders can also engage.